 Each participating security is subject to Mandatory Redemption by an SBIC, in whole or in part, on any Payment Date in accordance with the relevant SBA regulations, as amended from time to time, after all Prioritized Payments and other required distributions in respect of such Payment Date have been made by the issuing SBIC on the participating security.
 In addition, each participating security is subject to Optional Redemption at the option of an SBIC, in whole or in part, on any Payment Date, after certain distributions in respect of such Payment Date have been made by the issuing SBIC on the participating security in accordance with the relevant SBA regulations, as amended from time to time.
 The amount of any Mandatory Redemptions and Optional Redemptions will be distributed pro rata as principal on the Certificates to the Holders of the Certificates on the Distribution Date for such Payment Date.
-Investors are advised that limited redemption experience is currently available in respect of all participating securities and the redemption experience of the participating securities in this Pool cannot be predicted.
+Investors are advised that the redemption experience of the participating securities in this Pool cannot be predicted.
 See "Mandatory Redemption and Optional Redemption of Participating Securities" herein.